Date FSG prepared: 27th October 2020

 Will I receive personal advice

 You need to provide us with a list of your personal insurance objectives, details of current risks and any other relevant information, for us to be able to offer you the most appropriate advice possible.
+We will ask you for the details we need to know.
 You have the right not to tell us if you do not wish to.
 However, if you do not, the advice you receive may not be appropriate to your needs, objectives and financial situation.
-You should read the warnings contained in the SoA carefully before making any decision relating to a financial product/s.
+You should read the warnings contained in any SoA or advice document carefully before making any decision relating to a financial product/s.

 Who do we act for as your insurance broker?